 The big leveler in horse racing is the condition of the racetrack.
 Everyone shares the desire for a fair and safe racetrack.
+The track surface is a big factor in how individual horses perform, and it’s one of the key things to know to improve your horse betting skills.

 What does track surface mean in horse racing?